LAST UPDATED: 5/3/23 – American Southwest Adventure Itinerary

 - Red Canyon (this stop will add no distance to your drive).

 - Escalante Petrified Forest State Park (will add 91 miles – 1 hour and 41 minutes to your drive).

-In order to give you all of the information that you need to make sure you plan your trip successfully, I have linked to my Visitor’s Guide to Zion National Park (as well as visitor guides to the optional stops I have provided) below for your review.
+In order to give you all of the information that you need to make sure you plan your trip successfully; I have linked to visitor guides for the optional stops I have provided below.
 You will find everything you need to make your visit to these beautiful places a success in these resources.

 |Kodachrome Basin State Park|